Bringing Canadians together to better support youth mental health.

 3 out of 4 children and youth with a mental health problem or illness will not receive treatment.

 Over 20% of children with diagnosed mental health issues wait more than a year for treatment.

 Almost 90% of people who die by suicide have a mental illness.

 23% of all deaths for youth aged 15 to 19 can be accounted for by suicide.

 As many as 8% of youth may

-Check out our Resource Guide to learn more about mental health and mental illness.
+Check out our Guide to learn more about mental illness and mental health.

 If we look to the communities of people affected by other illnesses or diseases (e.g. cancer, AIDS) that have been successful in creating real change (e.g. generating more funds, influencing government and private-sector policy and funding), we see that their success has come about as a result of a large, active movement.
 The time has come to rally Canadians across the country in order to achieve similar successes and support for the mental health cause.
 The role of Partners for Mental Health is to help accelerate this social movement across the country by creating opportunities for people to take action that results in change that can make a real difference in people’s lives.

-Partners for Mental Health is a national charitable organization.
+Partners for Mental Health is a national charitable organization accredited by Imagine Canada’s Standards Program.
 We do not receive any funding from the government.
 As such, Partners for Mental Health depends on the generosity and support of corporate sponsors and from individuals.
 We welcome your donation.

-Partners for Mental Health is not a provider of mental health services but instead focuses on mobilizing the public to support mental health, and effect social and systemic change that will lead to monumental change.
+Partners for Mental Health is not a provider of mental health services but instead focuses on mobilizing and engaging the public to support mental health and those living with mental illness, and to effect social and systemic change to improve mental health in Canada.